SteeltoeOSS/Documentation/api/v4/security/mtls.md

 To use Certificate Authorization, you need to add a reference to the `Steeltoe.Security.Authorization.Certificate` NuGet package.

+> [!NOTE]
->This step is required on all applications that are participating in certificate authorization.
+> This step is required on all applications that are sending or receiving certificate-authorized requests.

 ### Configure Settings